Cemetery Rules & Regulations:

 - Glass or porcelain or other breakable objects are not allowed.

-Single Headstone –Upright, Flat, Wedge: Maximum Height is thirty six (36) inches from ground level to top of headstone.
-Maximum Width North to South - Including mow strip is forty (40) inches.
-Maximum Depth East to West - Including six (6) inch mow strip is twenty eight (28) inches.
+Maximum Height is thirty six (36) inches from ground level to top of headstone.
+Maximum Width North to South - including a 6 inch mow strip is forty (40) inches.
+Maximum Depth East to West - including a 6 inch mow strip is thirty four (34) inches.
 All upright headstones shall be pinned to the base.

-Double Headstone – Upright, Flat, Wedge: Maximum Height is thirty six (36) inches, from ground level to top of headstone.
-Maximum Width North to South – Including mow strip is eighty (80) inches.
-Maximum Depth East to West - Including six (6) inch mow strip is forty (40) inches.
+Maximum Height is thirty six (36) inches from ground level to top of headstone.
+Maximum Width North to South - including a 6 inch mow strip is eighty (80) inches.
+Maximum Depth East to West - including a 6 inch mow strip is thirty four (34) inches.
 All upright headstones shall be pinned to the base.

-Baby Section – Single Flat Headstone Only: Maximum North to South – Including six (6) inch mow strip is forty (40) inches.
-Maximum East to West - Including six (6) inch mow strip is forty (40) inches.
+Flat Headstones only.
+Maximum North to South – Including 6 inch mow strip is forty (40) inches.
+Maximum East to West – Including 6 inch mow strip is thirty four (34) inches.

-Mow Strip/Concrete Base: All headstones, both flat and upright, are required to have a granite or concrete mow strip rising not more than 1 inch above the ground, extending outward from the outer perimeter of the base of the headstone.
+All headstones, both flat and upright, are required to have a granite or concrete mow strip rising not more than 1 inch above the ground, extending outward from the outer perimeter of the base of the headstone.
 Said Mow Strip or Base and shall be six (6) inches on all sides.
 If concrete material is used, a minimum thickness of six (6) inches is required.
-In the cremation section only, a 4 inch concrete or mow strip is allowed.
+A 4 inch concrete mow strip is allowed in the Cremation Section only.